Consensus Multiplicative Weights Update: Learning to Learn using Projector-based Game Signatures: Experiment details and additional findings

 \subsection{SHAP Analysis}

-In addition to the results in Section~\ref{sec:suppl:learning_games}, we also performed a SHAP analysis of the learned policy in the case of Full-RL CMWU.
+In addition to the results in Section~\ref{sec:suppl:learning_games} and as presented in figure \ref{fff21}, we also performed a SHAP analysis of the learned policy in the case of Full-RL CMWU.
 This explainability method --- as first introduced in \cite{shap} --- aids in understanding the marginal contribution of each input feature to the output of a machine learning model.
 In this case, we were interested in two key questions: \begin{enumerate} \item Which features were most important on a global level? \item How do the importances of each feature evolve as a function of the iteration during a given rollout? \end{enumerate} The former is a common question to ask, and provides an overall perspective on the behaviour of the learnt policy.
 The latter is much more refined and, as we shall see (below), reveals that there is non-trivial use of features in the early stages of a trajectory.
 What's more, these importance processes appear to vary significantly between the 8 different game types.

 In all cases presented below, the SHAP values were computed using the ``KernelExplainer'' provided by the \textsf{SHAP} package~\cite{shap}.
 For each unique game type we sampled 200 trajectories of 2000 steps as generated by the policy to construct a dataset.
-To simplify the analysis of the SHAP values, we also grouped features into \begin{enumerate*}[label=(\alph*)] \item (\textbf{BR}) the best response gaps $\delta_1(x^t,y^t)$, $\delta_2(x^t,y^t)$ ; \item (\textbf{GRAD}) the current gradients $Ay^t$, $B^Tx^t$; \item (\textbf{HESS}) the current Hessians $H_{x^t}=A^TD_{x^t}A$, $H_{y^t}=BD_{y^t}B^T$; and \item (\textbf{PAY}) the current payoffs $x^{t,T}Ay^t$, $x^{t,T}By^t$; \end{enumerate*} see Section~3.2 in the paper for more details.
-This aggregation was performed by \emph{summing} over the contribution of each component of the feature groups in one of two ways: either sum over the absolute SHAP values, or take the absolute value after summing over the signed SHAP values.
+To simplify the analysis of the SHAP values, we also grouped features into \begin{enumerate} \item (\textbf{BR}) the best response gaps $\delta_1(x^t,y^t)$, $\delta_2(x^t,y^t)$ ; \item (\textbf{GRAD}) the current gradients $Ay^t$, $B^Tx^t$; \item (\textbf{HESS}) the current Hessians $H_{x^t}=A^TD_{x^t}A$, $H_{y^t}=BD_{y^t}B^T$; \item (\textbf{PAY}) the current payoffs $x^{t,T}Ay^t$, $x^{t,T}By^t$; \end{enumerate} see Section~3.2 for more details.
+This aggregation was performed by \emph{summing} over the contribution of each component of the feature groups in one of two ways: either sum over the absolute SHAP values as in figure \ref{fff21}, or take the absolute value after summing over the signed SHAP values as in figures \ref{fig:shap:signed_grad}-\ref{fig:shap:signed_hess}.
 The latter can always be done while retaining consistency due the additivity property of Shapley values.
 It is less clear what the former encodes, since we may lose correlation interaction effects, but these values are informative nonetheless.
 As such, we include both sets of results.